ryantd/veloce/README.md

 <!-- ABOUT THE PROJECT -->
 ## About `phetware`
-__phetware__ is an `instant distributed computing` toolbox based on Ray Stack and ML/DL frameworks, which is flexible, efficient, and ease-of-use.
+__phetware__ is an `instant distributed computing` toolbox based on Ray Stack and ML/DL frameworks, which is scalable, efficient, and easy-to-use.
 It accelerates the development of any ML/DL training workload, on any cloud or local, at any number of workloads.

 - One-line change to __instantly run__ workloads on any cloud provider or local laptop